- Download our Moving to Argentina Guide (PDF)

 Argentina's primary train network is a suburban train line that connects Buenos Aires with outlying areas.
 This is the main form of transport for commuters who work in the capital.
 Resistencia, the capital of Chaco Province, also has a suburban train line.
 A tram system is also operational in Mendoza.

 There are three kinds of tickets to choose from when taking the train to and from Buenos Aires.
 Primera (which is the lowest class), Pullman (standard tickets) and Camarote (a private cabin for two persons).
-The type of ticket and seat/cabin can be chosen when buying tickets online.
+The type of ticket and seat/cabin can be selected when buying tickets online.
 Long-distance trains usually operate between Buenos Aires, Córdoba and Posadas, but there are international services that run to Bolivia, Brazil, Chile and Paraguay.

-Buses are the main form of public transport in Argentina and the system is excellent.
+Buses are the main form of public transport in Argentina, and the system is excellent.
 Urban buses are known as colectivos and cover an extensive route around major cities.

 The reliability of buses can vary according to area and time of day.
 Buses are run by a number of different companies, so fares can vary.
 In some cities, bus fares are fixed for the entire city.
-Most city buses have coin machines and travellers can pay as they board.
+Most city buses have coin machines, and travellers can pay as they board.
 Tickets and coupons are also usually available at kiosks around the cities.

 Argentina has a system of long-distance buses as well.
 This is the primary mode of transport used to travel across the country.
 Some of these buses have interiors similar to that of an airline's business-class cabin and even offer on-board dining.
 Similarly to trains, buses also have different seat classes one can choose from.